CycloneDX/cyclonedx-cli/README.md

 Please let us know if you are having trouble debugging a test that is failing for a platform that you don't have access to.

-Thanks to [Gitpod](https://gitpod.io/) there are two really easy ways of creating a ready to go development environment with VS Code.
+Thanks to [Gitpod](https://gitpod.io/) there is a really easy way of creating a ready to go development environment with VS Code.
 You can open a Gitpod hosted development environment in your browser.
-Or you can start a local instance of the OpenVSCode Server by running the `localdev.sh` script (requires Docker).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/CycloneDX/cyclonedx-cli)